bharatsdev/productcatalog/README.md

 ## TODO
--- Separte Services (Search and Buy the product)
+	-- Micro-Services (Search and Buy the product)
 	-- Use Queue
--- Horizontal Scaling  micro-services
+	-- Horizontal Scaling  Micro-services